safimasafi/introtoim/finalProject/journal.md

 ````
 And so on for the organ and drums.

 The hardest task of the day was tuning and configuring the if statements that play the sounds as the capacitive sensing values were slightly varying from time to time.
+The next step will be to add more elements from Arduino to the circuit.

 **June 3**: